The final week of half term proved to be a very successful one for Windermere School. In a…

 We have a number of boats used for sail training to suit experience and size, while our mixed team of boys and girls race in Tera and Feva dinghies.
 We sail: against other schools; in local races with the Royal Windermere Yacht Club Denis Hopper Series; at RYA North West Traveler races: at Grand Prix series around the country; at the National Championships; and more recently the World Championships.

 We believe we are uniquely positioned to take children of all abilities and our highly qualified coaching and sailing staff seek to provide as wide a range of sailing opportunities as possible.
 Girls and boys may join us as experienced sailors with aspirations to achieve highly, or arrive as novices and will receive equally dedicated support to allow them to reach their potential.
-We encourage boys and girls to join as young as practical and many of our highest achieving sailors joined us at the beginning of the Preparatory School; we are very proud of this achievement.
+We encourage boys and girls to join as young as practical and many of our highest achieving sailors joined us at the beginning of the school life, at Elleray campus; we are very proud of this achievement.
 We have a number of boats used for sail training to suit experience and size, while our mixed team of boys and girls race in Tera and Feva dinghies.

 Sailing develops many skills that are transferable to the outside world and would include: